 3. Free stock photos

 When our Teachable designer got fed up with the hum-drum stock photos of man-in-office photo or the super cheesy I’m-giving-a-great-presentation shot, she took to the blog and pulled her favorite places for free stock photos.

 True confession: We use it EVERY WEEK.
 This is how we pull images for our blog, test courses, ads, and SlideShares.

 So to say no more to low quality, generic photos, she’s curated a list of the best free stock photo websites where you can find images for your presentations, online courses, social media posts, newsletters, the works.

 Our favorite from all of these is Death To Stock Photo.
 Each week they send a downloadable packet of photos.

 This week, we’re beyond thrilled to be launching a new Teachable vertical — Make Change.

 Make Change is a weekly roundup curating the best articles, workshops & courses for generating income outside of the 9-5.
 Think actionable advice for growing your online business.

 You might be wondering how this is different than the Teachable Newsletter.
-This newsletter is NOT course creation focused – rather it’s vetted advice, tips and tricks for online entrepreneurs as a whole.
+This newsletter is not course creation focused.
+Rather it’s vetted advice, tips and tricks for online entrepreneurs as a whole.

 To be honest, we were inspired BY YOU!
-We recently surveyed some of you about why you decided to launch a course and because most of you said you wanted to build your course into a fulltime or lifestyle business, so we decided to curate content to serve these needs in addition to your normal course creation advice.
+We recently surveyed some of you about why you decided to launch a course and because most of you said you wanted to build your course into a full time or lifestyle business, so we decided to curate content to serve these needs in addition to your normal course creation advice.